Body discovered of boy drowned in Kitty Hawk 'rogue wave,' police say

 The body of 4-year-old Wesley Belisle was found Monday morning, 5 days after he was swept out to sea by a reported "rogue wave."

 He was found at 7:40 a.m. on Carova Beach in Currituck County, after an intense search.
-That's 34 miles north of where he was swept into the ocean on Tuesday.
+That's 34 miles north of the beach in Kitty Hawk where he disappeared Tuesday afternoon.

 The Kitty Hawk Police said the boy's disappearance drew international interest, in part because of the bizarre way in which he died.